ukez15/technical-code-challenge/README.md

 # 🧁 Welcome to the Toy Shop App!
-(Kind Edition)
+(Kind & Cloud Edition)

 This is your magical Toy Shop where:

 * 🏃 You can run it on your own computer (with Docker + Kind!)
-* 🤖 Azure DevOps robots help build and test everything
+* 🤖 Azure DevOps robots help build, test, and deploy automatically
 * ☁️ The Toy Shop goes live in the cloud (AKS + Flux + Helm)
+* 🔄 And the whole system is smart and **resilient** — it avoids breaking if things already exist!

 Let’s go step-by-step like a fun adventure! 🧭🎒